 Commissioner Jones said Nate and Larry are going to do the update on the road shows.

 Commissioner Keener said yeah.
 And I can.
 I can jump in here too and provide a little bit of an update from OET (DCEO’s Office of Employment and Training) as well.
 So yeah, on the pre-apprenticeships.
-The Climate Works, the apprenticeship program the merit review process is ongoing.
-We had an extended deadline of July third for those applications, and I believe we received am I allowed to say the number we received Lisa?
+The Climate Works, the apprenticeship program, the merit review process is ongoing.
+We had an extended deadline of July third for those applications, and I believe we received -- am I allowed to say the number we received Lisa?

 Commissioner Jones replied by saying yeah you can say how many we received, yeah.

 Commissioner Keener continued by saying we received 10 applications.
 So, we're reviewing those now.
 And on the Energy Transition Navigators Program.
 The first merit review deadline is August 15th with the rolling deadline thereafter.
-You may have noticed in the last couple of days the NOFO has been updated to reflect the possibility that more than one navigator per region may be selected if the target population is large or the geographical extent is large on the clean Job Workforce Network Program, which are the workforce hubs. that NOFO was released in early July, and the first merit review deadline for that program is September 1st, with a rolling deadline thereafter, if we were unable to award a hub in each region.
-And similarly, to the navigator program, there may be more than one hub per location depending on the size of the target populations.
+You may have noticed in the last couple of days the NOFO has been updated to reflect the possibility that more than one Navigator per region may be selected if the target population is large or the geographical extent is large on the Clean Jobs Workforce Network Program, which are the workforce hubs.
+That NOFO was released in early July, and the first merit review deadline for that program is September 1st, with a rolling deadline thereafter, if we were unable to award a hub in each region.
+And, similarly to the Navigator program, there may be more than one hub per location depending on the size of the target populations.
 We did our regional networking fairs during July, and those went very well.
 It looks like right around 300 attendees for those events altogether.
 In the forties and the fifties up near Chicago and in the twenties in the down State locations.
-So, we presented in Chicago- South Side, Fairview Heights, Waukegan, Champaign, East Peoria, Carbondale, Chicago west side we had a had a bit of an attendance issue there, and we're still trying to figure out why we only had 3 people show up for that one.
+So, we presented in Chicago- South Side, Fairview Heights, Waukegan, Champaign, East Peoria, Carbondale, Chicago west side we had a bit of an attendance issue there, and we're still trying to figure out why we only had 3 people show up for that one.
 Then we also had an event in Aurora.
 We're getting lots of good questions, from those events that are being added to our public FAQ.
-We've had lots of pretty good attendance from employers to a lot of solar employers, but also lots of efficiency and other energy service provider employers, Navy parts manufacturer, broadband installation companies, electric companies, gas companies, and hiring agencies.
+We've had lots of pretty good attendance from employers to a lot of solar employers, but also lots of efficiency and other energy service provider employers, an EV parts manufacturer, broadband installation companies, electric companies, gas companies, and hiring agencies.
 So those have been going well, and we're kind of in the process of talking about our next round of outreach about these programs.
 So that is what I have to offer, and I don't know if Larry has anything to add, or Lisa, or Hilary?

 Commissioner Jones said I don't, no. That was great.
 Thanks, Nate.